Dura-Europos church: History

 The Christian chapel at Dura-Europos was a domus ecclesiae that occupied an old, private dwelling in the ancient city's M8 block, along the western rampart of the city, opposite Gate 17, a short distance south of the main door.
 This house's layout is typical of local domestic architecture; it had a square, central courtyard around which the various rooms were arranged.
 Access from the street was though a modest door.

 The building's construction was dated using an inscription on the plaster that showed the date 232/233.
 The inscription was made on a wet plaster and later covered over.
 The house was probably built on a plot of undeveloped land; it was a little larger than the average size used for individual residences in Dura.
 The building was trapezoidal, and measured approximately 17.4 m from east to west, and between 18.6 and 20.2 m from north to south.
 The islet M8 was briefly occupied by a building—probably a private house—during the first century AD but was destroyed by the beginning of second century, judging by the significant thickness of the abandonment layer 1.3 m covering its remains.
 The construction of a first dwelling on the islet came after the Roman occupation of 165, and was followed by other constructions in the years of strong urban growth accompanying the military reinforcement of the city (209-211).
 The house was bordered by other buildings on the east side but the area to the south remained vacant.
 The conversion to a Christian church probably occurred in 240/241.

 The new building was about 17.4 m long and 19 m wide, and was close to the city wall, from which it was separated by a street.
 The house consisted of a peristyle with living rooms on all four sides.
 In the north was the entrance into an anteroom that led into the peristyle, which had two columns on the east side.
 Some rooms were 5.22 m high and other rooms were probably about 4 m high.
 There was a staircase to the roof and a small basement.
-The residents seem to have been comparatively wealthy; one room was decorated with a stucco molding depicting Dionysian scenes, from which it can be assumed the last residents were not among the poorest when the building was converted into a church.